 3 Idiots is a 2009 Bollywood film starring Aamir Khan, Sharman Joshi and R. Madhavan.
 It is based on the book 'Five Point Someone' by Chetan Bhagat.It revolves around three students studying in the Imperial College of Engineering, Delhi.
 Out of them, Raju Rastogi (Sharman Joshi) comes from a poor family and is desperate to pass and get a good job.
 The second, Farhan Qureshi (R. Madhavan), comes from a relatively better family, but has joined engineering to please his father, while he really wants to become a widlife photographer.
 However, their third roommate, Ranchoddas Chanchhad AKA Phunsuk Wangdu is a radical-thinking young man, who challenges the educational system at every step he takes, infuriating the headmaster of the school, Viru Sahastrabuddhe (Boman Irani).Many years after they've graduated, they've all lost touch.
 Farhan gets a call from an old college-mate of theirs, Chatur Ramalingam, who says he has found Rancho.
 Abandoning everything, Chatur, Farhan and Raju set out on a road trip, to find him.
 But all is not as it seems..

-Arc Words: "Aal Izz Well".
+"Aal Izz Well/All is well".
 In the climax of the movie, saying them even helps to awaken an apparently stillborn baby!

 Artistic License: Chatur shows off his possessions since his job abroad, including his "new Lamborghini, 6496cc, very fast".
 He refers to the Murcielago.
 What he shows on his phone, however, is the Diablo, a decade-old Lamborghini, a thousand cc's less, and not so fast.